wildfly/quickstart/servlet-security/README.md

 servlet-security:  Using Java EE Declarative Security to Control Access to Servlet 3
 ====================
 Author: Sherif F. Makary
+Level: Beginner
+Technologies: Servlet, Security
+Summary: Demonstrates how to use Java EE declarative security to control access to Servlet 3

 What is it?
 -----------